School-of-Code-HQ/working-with-files/README.md

 The function should:

 - take in an `id` (String) as the 1st argument and `quoteText` (String) as the 2nd
-- read/parse all quote objects from `quotes.json`
+- read/parse all quote objects from `FILENAME`
 - find the existing quote object with a matching id
 - update and save the matching quote object so that it contains the new `quoteText`
 - return null if there is no matching id